 KOLIBRI PVC boats have manual, which gives detailed information on how to operate an inflatable boat.

-In order to go out on the water on an inflatable boat, regardless of whether it is rowing or motor one, there is a certain sequence of inflating and assembling the boat.
+In order to go out on the water on an inflatable houseboat, regardless of whether it is rowing or motor one, there is a certain sequence of inflating and assembling the boat.

 How to properly inflate a PVC boat?
 In what sequence should the PVC boat be inflated?
 Such questions are asked by the owners of inflatable boats.